 How does Lyme disease spread?

-Lyme disease may infect or harm unborn babies if the mother is infected, but more research is needed to clarify this.
+- Congenital: Lyme disease may be transmitted from mothers to unborn babies, but more research is needed to clarify this.

 Link to further information: Lyme Disease in Pregnancy